dgroomes/stackoverflow-look-back/README.md

     * DONE Add code to a new repo: <https://github.com/dgroomes/web-extension-framework>
     * DONE Delete the now redundant framework code
     * DONE Depend on the new code as a Git sub-module
+* [x] DONE Defect.
+The stackoverflow-look-back is not working.
+There have been changes to the site.

 ## Background